 Older SCOOP literature (OOSC, Nienaltowski, Morandi...) says that feature application "waits" until all the separate arguments' handlers are available

 This is not necessary!

-What matters is exclusive access: implementation does not have to wait unless semantically necessary
+What matters is exclusive access: implementation does not have to wait unless semantically necessary something_else a.r b.s

 The current implementation performs these optimizations